vitest-dev/vitest/docs/guide/index.md

 ## Workspaces Support

 Run different project configurations inside the same project with [Vitest Workspaces](/guide/workspace).
-You can define a list of files and folders that define you workspace in `vitest.workspace` file.
+You can define a list of files and folders that define your workspace in `vitest.workspace` file.
 The file supports `js`/`ts`/`json` extensions.
 This feature works great with monorepo setups.

 ```ts
 import { defineWorkspace } from 'vitest/config'